mtp1032/WoWThreads/Docs/WoWThreads-complete.md

 ```

 #### Signature:
-addonName, result = thread:getAddonName( thread_h )
+addonName, result = thread:getAddonName( [thread_h] )

 #### Description:
 Obtains the name of the addon within which the specified
 thread was created.
+If thread_h is nil, the addon name of the calling
+thread is returned.
+Because WoWThreads is a library of services shared
+among multiple addons, the thread's addon name serves to distinguish
+threads by the addon within which they were created.
+This may prove
+useful when implementing shared callbacks.

 #### Parameters:
-- thread_h (thread handle): A handle to the thread whose addon name is to be
+- thread_h (thread handle, optional).
+A handle to the thread whose addon name is to be
 obtained.
+If not specified, the addon name of the calling thread will be returned.

 #### Returns:
-- If successful: Returns the name of the specified thread's addon and the result is nil.
+- Success: Returns the name of the specified thread's addon and the result is set to nil.
-- If failed: the addonName is nil, and the result parameter contains an error message (result[1])
+- Failure: the addonName is nil, and the result parameter contains an error message (result[1])
 and a stack trace (result[2]).

 #### Usage: